elqal3awii/WebSecurity-Academy-with-Rust/Cross-site scripting (XSS)/Reflected XSS in canonical link tag/README.md

 ~$ cargo run
 ```

-# Expected Output
+## Expected Output

 ```
-❯❯ Injecting payload as a query string of the URL to call the alert function..
+❯❯ Injecting payload as a query string of the URL..
 OK 🗹 The lab should be marked now as solved
 ```